What is your role?

 b.
 Do you think there is improvement needed?
 What are your ideas?

-In the case of insurance there needs to be a massive push for diversity on all fronts.
-I think particularly in Lloyd’s there is a bit of an “old boys club” which can feel very off putting for working in there as a bi-sexual woman.
-I think there needs to be more support coming from high management levels and particularly CEOs.
+I feel like there is a big push at the moment on all fronts for diversity in the market.
+For example, the pride flag was flown for the first time in history this year at Lloyd’s and the current CEO of Lloyd’s, Inga Beale, is opening bisexual woman who is actively trying to dilute the “traditional culture”.
+We still have a long way to go and I think having more visible support from high management levels and particularly CEOs is the key to getting us there faster.
 Straight allies are also very important and there needs to be a way people can show their support.
 This is something that is being done successfully at XL Catlin, for example, people can choose to have the lanyard with the pride flag and it has been very popular.
 Seeing everyone wearing them makes you feel like you are in a supporting community.

 What was your first motivation to be out at work and how has being out most positively influenced your experience?